How do I get the coronavirus vaccine in Montreal?

 COVID-19 vaccinations in Quebec started in mid-December, with the first shot administered to an 89-year-old resident in the St-Antoine CHSLD.

-As of April 4, Quebec has administered a total of 1,529,541 doses, meaning that 18 per cent of the population has been vaccinated.
+As of May 11, Quebec has administered 3.8 million doses, meaning that 43 per cent of the population has been vaccinated with a first dose.

 WHERE ARE THE VACCINES BEING DISTRIBUTED?